GemeenteNijmegen/component-library/components/hover-effects/README.md

 ### Notes

-* MDB defines more hover effects, yet Nijmegen only needed 3 therefore the library supports `light`, `strong` and `super light` overlays.
+* MDB defines more hover effects, yet Nijmegen only needed one because of accessibility standards.
+Therefore the library only supports the `strong` overlay.